odrling/dakara-feeder/README.md

 python -m dakara_feeder -h
 ```

-Before calling the function, you should create a config file with:
+Before calling any command, you should create a config file with:

 ```sh
 dakara-feeder create-config